-Taco time is another fast-food Mexican chain restaurant that’s like Taco bell.
+Taco time is another fast-food Mexican chain restaurant that’s like Taco bell, where the only vegan thing is almost only the fries.
 It’s primarily located in the Pacific Northwest, although they now have stores throughout North America.

 There’s many smaller restaurants and fast food joints that are also called Taco Time, mostly in gas stations, and they have different menus than this guide will show you.
 If you aren’t sure if your Taco Time is a “real” taco time, check their website to make sure it is one.

 While TacoTime has many vegan options, they are well known for messing up vegan and vegetarian dishes, likely as they have a high employee turnover at their restaurants, so I’d recommend double-checking your order before leaving with your food or actually eating it.
 There’s been many times I’ve heard from vegetarian and vegan friends that they’ve received not just sour cream (in the case of vegan friends), but also beef, despite ordering vegan.

 So I’d recommend checking before consuming or leaving with your food.
 TacoTime is apparently trying to fix this, but I’d check just to be sure.

 Unlike some other fast food places that sell Mexican food, such as Baja Fresh, I’d say it’s best to not use menu-items to order.
 Rather than saying you want (X) minus the non-vegan things I’d just stick with saying what you want on a burrito, as none of their burritos are vegan by default and they all require heavy modifications.

 Vegan Main-Meal Ingredients at Taco-Time: